FIWARE/tutorials.NGSI-LD/docs/time-series-data.md

 [many other benefits](https://quantumleap.readthedocs.io/en/latest/), it integrates seamlessly with the [Grafana](https://grafana.com/) time series analytics tool.
 Grafana can be used to display the aggregated sensor data - a full tutorial on building dashboards can be found [here](https://www.youtube.com/watch?v=sKNZMtoSHN4).
-The simpified instructions below summarize how to connect and display a graph of the FillingSensor `filling` data.
+The simpified instructions below summarize how to connect and display a graph of the FillingLevelSensor `filling` data.

 ### Logging in